Viacheslav Chornovil: Journalistic and party career

 Chornovil left his job at Lviv Television in May 1963 to return to Kyiv, intending to complete his Candidate of Sciences thesis.
 There, he was the Komsomol secretary for the construction of Kyiv Hydroelectric Power Plant in nearby Vyshhorod.
-He simultaneously worked as an editor for the Kyiv-based newspapers Young Guard and Second Reading, and was part of the Artistic Youths' Club, an informal group of intellectuals affiliated with the counter-cultural Sixtier movement.
+He simultaneously worked as an editor for the Kyiv-based newspapers Young Guard and Second Reading, and was part of the Artistic Youths' Club, an informal group of intellectuals affiliated with the counter-cultural Sixtiers movement.
 In June 1963, Chornovil married his second wife, Olena Antoniv, and by 1964, Chornovil's second son, Taras, was born.
 Chornovil also passed exams for post-graduate courses at the Kyiv Paedagogical Institute in 1964.
 However, due to his political activity (including his involvement in the Artistic Youths' Club) he was denied the right to pursue a Doctor of Sciences degree.

-The Shevchenko Days on 9 March 1964 was marked by celebrations throughout the Soviet Union marking the 150th anniversary of the birth of Taras Shevchenko, Ukraine's national poet.
-As part of the Shevchenko Days celebrations Chornovil gave a speech to the workers of the Kyiv Hydroelectric Power Plant.
-During his speech, he described Shevchenko as a uniquely Ukrainian hero, rejecting official interpretations, which emphasised Shevchenko's role in anti-serfdom activities and his resistance to tsarist autocracy.
-Tying Shevchenko's life to Ukrainians' history, Chornovil said, "Let's read Kobzar together, and we shall see that in all the poet's work, from the first to the last line, a red thread passes through with trembling love for the disgraced and despised native land," and that Shevchenko's works themselves argued, "every system built on the oppression of man by man, on contempt for human dignity and inalienable human rights, on the suppression of free, human thoughts, on the oppression of one nation by another nation, and in whatever new form it may hide – it is against human nature, and must be destroyed."
+On 9 March 1964, the Soviet Union celebrated the 150th anniversary of Taras Shevchenko, Ukraine's national poet.
+The CPSU's official position on Shevchenko, particularly during the Shevchenko Days, emphasised the poet's role in anti-serfdom activities and his resistance to tsarist autocracy.
+In his speech to the workers of the Kyiv Hydroelectric Power Plant, Chornovil departed from the prescribed interpretations by presenting Shevchenko as a uniquely Ukrainian hero.
+Chornovil implored the audience to interpret Kobzar, the poet's main collection of works, as a manifestation of "trembling love for the disgraced and despised native land".
+He also suggested that Shevchenko's works showed that "every system built on the oppression of man by man, on contempt for human dignity and inalienable human rights, on the suppression of free, human thoughts, on the oppression of one nation by another nation, and in whatever new form it may hide [...] is against human nature, and must be destroyed."
+Historian Yaroslav Seko interprets this speech as typical of the Sixtiers movement, but wrote that at the time, Ivan Dziuba, writer of Internationalism or Russification?, and fellow dissident Yevhen Sverstiuk had far more influence.

-Historian Yaroslav Seko notes that Chornovil's speech placed him as a member of the Sixtiers.
-However, he also advises that the speech was far from the most important work of the Sixtier movement and that Chornovil's role was minimal in comparison to individuals such as Ivan Dziuba, writer of Internationalism or Russification?, and Yevhen Sverstiuk.
 On 8 August 1965, during the opening of a monument to Shevchenko in the village of Sheshory, Chornovil gave a speech with strongly anti-communist overtones.
 As a result, he was fired from his Komsomol job.
-Following his firing, Chornovil wrote several letters to the leadership of the Komsomol in an effort to demonstrate his innocence.
+Following his firing, Chornovil wrote several letters to the leadership of the Komsomol in an unsuccessful effort to demonstrate his innocence.